particle-iot/docs/src/content/support/troubleshooting/connection-help.md

 - **What’s the problem?** Your Core is missing firmware.
 - **How do I fix it?**

 1. Try a factory reset.
-Hold down both buttons, then release the RST button, while holding down the MODE button.
+Hold down both buttons, then release the RST button, while holding down the `{{system-button}}` button.
 The LED should begin flashing yellow.
-Continue holding down the MODE button until you see the Core change from flashing yellow to flashing white.
+Continue holding down the `{{system-button}}` button until you see the Core change from flashing yellow to flashing white.
 Then release the button.
 The Core should begin after the factory reset is complete.
 [Here](http://docs.particle.io/core/connect/#appendix-factory-reset) is a video to illustrate it being done.

 2. If you see no flashing lights during factory reset, then your Core may be temporarily nonfunctional.
 If you have a JTAG shield, contact [hello @ particle dot io] so we can help walk you through re-installing the Core firmware.
 If you do not have a JTAG shield, please contact the Particle team to let us know, and we’ll help you take next steps.